zhaime/zoehaime/content/post/blog2/index.md

 ---
-title: 'The Effects of Sedative and Tranquilsing Medications on Social Cognition'
+title: 'Doing Your Upgrade Exam During a Worldwide Pandemic'
-subtitle: 'A Systematic Review :brain:'
+subtitle: 'The good and the bad!'
-summary: A blog on my most recent systematic review.
+summary: A look into my experience of completing my upgrade exam during a pandemic!
 authors:
 - admin
 tags: